gwdg/matrix-doc/content/encryption/_index.en.md

 ![Enable encryption in the room settings](/images/03_Roome2e_en.png)

+{{% notice warning %}}
+The option to enable encryption for a room can never be taken back, the room has to be deleted and recreated!
+We strongly discourage from enabling encryption for rooms with more then 5 people.
+Else you might see a lot of problems with undecryptable messages.
+{{% /notice %}}

 This can be confirmed with OK.
 From now on the messages can only be read by those involved in the conversation.
 If you have not set up a key protection in the settings before, you should do this now (see [Important settings]({{< ref "settings" >}})) to be able to read earlier and in absence received messages.

+The option to enable encryption for a room can never be taken back, the room has to be deleted and recreated!

 Now the encrypted exchange can begin.
 If you want to verify the correctness of the keys and to document this trustworthiness digitally, you first have to unfold the sidebar by clicking on the person symbol in the upper right corner: